AppMetrics/AppMetrics/docfx_project/getting-started/metric-types/counters.md

 [!code-csharp[Main](../../src/samples/Counters.cs?start=16&end=24)]

-Which for example when using the JSON formatter would result in:
+Which for example when using the [JSON formatter](../intro.md#configuring-a-web-host) would result in something similar to:

 [!code-json[Main](../../src/samples/CounterExample.json)]